kubernetes/website/content/en/blog/_posts/2022-07-11-meet-our-contributors-APAC-China-region-03.md

 Shiming Zhang is a Software Engineer working on Kubernetes for DaoCloud in Shanghai, China.

-He has mostly been involved with SIG Node, as a reviewer.
+He has mostly been involved with SIG Node as a reviewer.
 His major contributions have mainly been bug fixes and feature improvements in an ongoing [KEP](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/2712-pod-priority-based-graceful-node-shutdown), all revolving around SIG Node.

 Some of his major PRs are [fixing watchForLockfileContention memory leak](https://github.com/kubernetes/kubernetes/pull/100326), [fixing startupProbe behaviour](https://github.com/kubernetes/kubernetes/pull/101093), [adding Field status.hostIPs for Pod](https://github.com/kubernetes/enhancements/pull/2661).